autonomous-viranjan/Interactive-Motion-Planning/src/expt1/Readme.md

 # Experiment 1
+Mandatory lane change (MLC) scenario: a stationary truck in ego's lane.
+Ego vehicle needs to negotiate with human driven vehicle to change lane.
 - MIQP MPC for high-level motion planning
   - Auto Lane Selection
   - Constant velocity NV model for over the horizon predictions
-- PID controller for low-level control.
+- PID controller for low-level control

 ## To run:
 `catkin_make` the `Interactive-Motion-Planning` workspace.
 Modify `CMakeLists.txt` as required.